On 2-representation infinite algebras arising from dimer models: Preliminaries on dimer models

 \begin{definition} Fix a perfect matching $D_0$.
 We say that a perfect matching $D$ is \begin{itemize} \item a \emph{corner} (or \emph{extremal}) \emph{perfect matching} if $[D-D_0]$ lies on a vertex of $\Delta$, \item a \emph{boundary} (or \emph{external}) \emph{perfect matching} if $[D-D_0]$ lies on the boundary of $\Delta$, \item an \emph{internal} \emph{perfect matching} if $[D-D_0]$ lies on an interior lattice point of $\Delta$. \end{itemize} \end{definition}

 Since $[D_i-D_j]=[D_i-D_k]-[D_j-D_k]$ for any perfect matchings $D_i, D_j, D_k$, we see that corner, boundary, and internal perfect matchings do not depend on a choice of the reference one.
 If a dimer model is consistent, then there exists a unique corner perfect matching corresponding to each vertex of $\Delta$ (see e.g., \cite[Corollary~4.27]{Bro}, \cite[Proposition~9.2]{IU2}).
 Thus, we can give a cyclic order to corner perfect matchings along the corresponding vertices of $\Delta$ in the anti-clockwise direction.
 In addition, we say that two corner perfect matchings are \emph{adjacent} if they are adjacent with respect to the given cyclic order.
 For example, Figure~\ref{pm_4a} is the list of perfect matchings of the dimer model given in Figure~\ref{ex_quiver4a}.
-We fix $D_5$ as the reference perfect matching. {